VizTracer

 viztracer --log_func_retval

-log_func_args: boolean = False
+log_func_args: bool = False

 Whether log the arguments of the function as string in report entry